top of page

 It states that your ISMS is working <period>

-The certifications auditors may, however, want to undertake some substantive testing of the information security controls to confirm that you are in fact doing what you say you are doing, just as they may check that, for example, you have undertaken an information risk analysis and duly considered the risks in you specific context in order to specify your control requirements.
-In other words, they will seek evidence that the ISMS processes are operating correctly and in many cases that will involve confirming that certain security controls are operational.
+The certifications auditors will want to undertake some substantive testing of the information security controls to confirm that you are in fact doing what you say you are doing.
+They will seek evidence that various ISMS processes are operating correctly as documented and in some cases that will involve confirming that specific security controls are, in fact, operational.

 Will the certification auditor check our ISMS internal audit processes?
 How?